psychemedia/sin-eater-resources/resources/BRPOP_british_popular_customs_dyer.md

 WALES.

-The people of North Wales have a custom of distribnting soul-cakes on All Souls' Day, at the receiving of which the poor people pray to God to bless the next crop of wheat. — *Pennant.*
+The people of North Wales have a custom of distributing soul-cakes on All Souls' Day, at the receiving of which the poor people pray to God to bless the next crop of wheat. — *Pennant.*

 tag: souling